What are Gymnastics Grips?

 There are two kinds of grips for women: dowel grips and non-dowel grips.
 Dowel grips are used by competitive gymnasts doing high level circling elements like giants.
 The dowel is a rod near the gymnast’s fingers that helps her get a better grip on the bar.
 Beginner gymnasts don’t need this and so they use a non-dowel simpler grip.

 Deciding whether or not you should start using grips is a decision that is usually made with your coach.
+You can check out the video above to find out when my sister started wearing grips.
 Most coaches want their gymnasts using grips by the time they are starting to learn circling elements like clear-hip circles and giants.

 If you’re a beginner gymnast, and your hands hurt while you are practicing bars there is no reason not to try them as long as your coach doesn’t object.